Maurux01/Maurux01/Readme.md

 I am a Junior Software Developer passionate about web development, both frontend and backend.
 My current focus is on mastering modern web technologies, database management, and frameworks to build efficient and scalable applications.

-You can find more info about me [here](https://maurux01.github.io/personalwebpage/).
+- You can find more info about me [here](https://maurux01.github.io/personalwebpage/).

-You can contact me here 📫 maurux01@gmail.com
+- You can contact me here 📫 maurux01@gmail.com

-credits for profile pic to @apohe_art
+- Credits for profile pic to @apohe_art

 <div align="center">